arbitration

 parenting coordination

-Parenting coordination is generally only used when there is a final order, final award or a final agreement in place about children’s parenting arrangements.
-The parents with the order, award or agreement must either agree to hire a parenting coordinator, or be ordered by the court or an arbitrator to hire a parenting coordinator.
+Parenting coordination is generally only used when the parties have a final order, final award or a final agreement about children’s parenting arrangements.
+The parties must either agree to hire a parenting coordinator, or be ordered by the court or an arbitrator to hire a parenting coordinator.
 They then pick a parenting coordinator, who is either a lawyer or a mental health professional with special training.

-The parenting coordinator will prepare a parenting coordination agreement that describes the terms of the parenting coordinator’s services, the limits of the parenting coordinator’s authority, and how parenting disputes will be resolved.
+The parenting coordinator will prepare a parenting coordination agreement that describes the terms of the parenting coordinator’s services, the scope of the parenting coordinator’s authority, and how parenting disputes will be resolved.

 Parenting coordinators are usually hired for fixed terms of between 6 and 24 months.
 They may be reappointed for further terms, if the parents and the parenting coordinator agree.

-Read the Parenting Coordination Services page for more information about the parenting coordination services provided by John-Paul Boyd Arbitration Chambers, and the Communication Guidelines page to learn about our important communication expectations for people involved in parenting coordination.
+Read the Parenting Coordination page for more information about the parenting coordination services provided by John-Paul Boyd Arbitration Chambers, and the Communication Guidelines page to read about our expectations of people involved in parenting coordination.
 Go to the Participation Agreements page to download our current parenting coordination agreement as well as our Code of Conduct.

 key resources